Parwanoo: Economy

 Employment is largely driven by the government, industrial plants and tourism.
 Education and horticultural produce processing, comprise most of the remainder.
 In addition to being the local hub of transportation and trade.

 Transport

 The Kalka Shimla heritage rail line passes through this town.
 The railway station is known as Taksal.
 The town is 35 km from Chandigarh and 20 km from Panchkula.
-There is also a route to Kasauli direct from Parwanoo, 18 km avoiding Dharampur.
+There is also a route to Kasauli direct from Parwanoo, 18 km avoiding Dharampur. hrtc has bus depot in parwanoo some famous routes of hrtc parwanoo are: Parwanoo-Manali, Parwanoo-Delhi, Parwanoo-Nahan and Shimla-Pathankot.

 Climate

 Parwanoo has a moderate climate.
 Winter temperature is approximately 10 degrees Celsius, with Summer temperatures rarely exceeding 38 degrees Celsius or more.
 The general wind direction is south-west to north-east.
 Total rainfall for the year is 1020 millimeters, with humidity at 90% in September and 28% in April.

+Parwanoo has been ranked 9th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.

 Industries

 To cash in on its proximity to Chandigarh and Panchkula the government set up industrial sectors and gave incentives that invited many small scale units to set up shop here.
 The incentives include exemption from taxes and financing incentives for expansion of existing projects.
 Parwanoo is also marketing centre for apple crop in Himachal Pradesh.
 All sale and purchase of apple crop in Himachal Pradesh takes place from Parwanoo Apple Mandi.

 Some big business houses situated in Parwanoo are: